Our policies and guidelines

 The NIHR Conflict of Interest Policy for Funding and Awards is to ensure that the personal and institutional interests of those involved in reviewing applications do not influence the decision making process.

-The senior member of staff responsible for oversight of research integrity is Dr Mark Toal (Deputy Director of Research Systems at the Department of Health and Social Care; email@example.com).
-The NIHR lead contact for research integrity is Quinton Newell (Director of Finance, Operation and Information Services at NIHR Central Commissioning Facility; firstname.lastname@example.org).
+The senior member of staff responsible for oversight of research integrity is Dr Mark Toal (Deputy Director of Research Systems at the Department of Health and Social Care; firstname.lastname@example.org).
+The NIHR lead contact for research integrity is Quinton Newell (Director of Strategic Operations at the NIHR Coordinating Centre); email@example.com).

 The Concordat to Support the Career Development of Researchers is an agreement between stakeholders including funders and employers to improve the employment and support for researchers and researcher careers in higher education in the UK.
 NIHR is a signatory to the Concordat.